 In Sungei Erong Estate, an orchard with local fruit trees is established for employees’ and residents’ consumption.
 The Company also plants coconut palms and fruit trees in the workers quarters for their access.
 Residents are encouraged to plant vegetables in their backyard.

-A panoramic view of an orchard planted with local fruits trees at Charong Estate taken in 2020.
+A panoramic view of an orchard planted with local fruits trees at Charong Estate.

-Progress of fruits trees planting in office and labour quarters compound in Charong Estate during 2020
+Progress of fruits trees planting in office and labour quarters compound in Charong Estate.

 In addition, the Company facilitates the purchase of rice and sugar at wholesale price for the workers.
 Cooking oil is supplied to the workers at subsidized rate.